Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Some wireless earbuds have a cable or neckband connecting the buds together, but many of the options you'll see on the list below don't – they look just like earplugs.
 Other extras can include noise-cancelling tech, touch controls and carry cases that double as chargers.

-And now we're seeing models that offer hands-free access to personal assistants like Amazon Alexa, Google Assistant and Siri.
+And now we're seeing wireless earbuds that offer hands-free access to personal assistants like Amazon Alexa, Google Assistant and Siri.
 Just speak your request, and they'll do your bidding.

-With so many models and so much tech on offer, it can make finding the best wireless earbuds for you a bit of a minefield.
+With so many models and styles and so much tech on offer, it can make finding the best wireless earbuds for you a bit of a minefield.

 Thankfully help is at hand.
 We've rounded up the best wireless earbuds on the market, drawing on our extensive back catalogue of in-depth reviews of Bluetooth in-ears.
 So whether you want the comfiest pair on the planet, one with brilliant battery life or just want the wireless earbuds with the best sound on the market, we're sure to have a pair of buds for you...